thepercyj/Puzzle-Realms/README.md

 # What is an N-Queens Puzzle?
 The N-queens puzzle is a classic problem in combinatorial mathematics and computer science.
 It's a puzzle that involves placing N chess queens on an N×N chessboard in such a way that no two queens threaten each other.
 In other words, no two queens should be in the same row, column, or diagonal.

+# What is a Kanoodle solver?
+Kanoodle is placing a set of 11 pieces into a three-dimensional puzzle board.
+The pieces have different forms, and the goal is to arrange them so that they fit together.
+Pattern Matching Puzzles frequently need spatial reasoning, vision, and strategic thinking.
+Identifying and managing patterns in a spatial context is required to solve them.
+Arranging parts to match a precise pattern, building structures, or accomplishing objectives within a limited space can all be challenging.
+A web-based UI was built for the kanoodle puzzle solver, which requires you to fit 12 different pieces into a specified board arrangement.It consists of a interactive user interface that enables users to arrange and visualize Kanoodle pieces on the board.
+To identify optimal solutions for diverse Kanoodle puzzle combinations, we used backtracking algorithm using the Donal Knuth's Dancing link algorithm.

 # Objectives
 To evaluate the performance and optimize the algorithm.